-Conversely, it has been known since the mid-70s from beam tests with an Al chamber prototype in the ISR [2] that, in the opposite regime of larger bunch spacings, beaminduced multipacting is possible.
+Conversely, it has been known since the mid-70s from beam tests with an Al chamber prototype in the ISR [2] that, in the opposite regime of larger bunch spacings, beam-induced multipacting is possible.
 Here, electrons bounce from wall to wall in resonance with the discrete bunch structure, and, if the secondary emission yield is larger than unity, the number of electrons amplifies exponentially.
 Increased gas desorption and a local pressure bump were the observable harmful effect [2].
-The LHC parameters, listed in Table 1, allow for multipacting, with an approximate threshold of 160 mA total beam current [9].
-Although they occur for different values of the bunch spacing, electron-cloud instability and multipacting are both caused by the same physical processes and no clear distinction is possible.
-The LHC parameters lie on the border line where either effect can be important.
+The LHC parameters, listed in Table 1, allow for multipacting, above an approximate threshold of 160 mA total beam current [12], a factor 3 below the design value.
+In the VLHC, multipacting sets on roughly at the design current.
+Although they occur for different values of the bunch spacing, electroncloud instability and multipacting are both caused by the same physical processes and no clear distinction is possible.
+The LHC and VLHC parameters lie on the border line where either effect can be important.

-It may be worthwhile to mention that in the ISR also an electron-driven instability of a coasting proton beam has been observed [10, 11].
+It may be worthwhile to mention that in the ISR also an electron-driven instability of a coasting proton beam has been observed [13, 14].
 The most important differences between the LHC and the ISR are: 1) the LHC beam is bunched and 2) the enormous number of primary photoelectrons in the LHC.